mattallinson/Rash/README.md

 ## Installation

 1. [Download this repository](https://github.com/mattallinson/Rash/archive/master.zip) and unzip it.
-2. Install terminal tables using `pip install terminal-tables` (For further information, please visit [their website](https://pypi.python.org/pypi/terminaltables))
+2. In the command line, change direcctory to the folder containing all the files from the repo and enter `pip install -r requests.txt`
-3. In the command line, change direcctory to the folder containing all the files from the repo and enter `python main.py`
+3. Once the required libraries are installed, enter `python3 main.py`
 4. You're on your way.
 Good luck, noble warrior.

 ## Map